sytraore/codepath-prework/README.md

 Submitted by: **Sy Traore**

-**Random Background** is an app that displays user name, college name and dream job.
+**Random Background** is an app that displays user name, college name(label and image view were used) and dream job.
 The app also change the background color at the click of a button.

 Time spent: **2** hours spent in total